BitForgeCraftedCode/OpenWeatherMapAPIConsoleAppSQLite/README.md

         (see ThreadDisplayCalculations.xlsx for solution)
 	* Asynchronous programming and consuming data from an API
 	* Basic SQL operations with C#
-	* Writing clean documented code
+* Improve my code organization and documentation
 * In addition to the educatational benifits I also just enjoy building pratical and useful applications
 * A fast and efficient way to get weather and forecast data without all the FULL PAGE ADVERTISEMENTS one encounters on many of the leading websites.